flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Aram: it's still far from being autonomous/decouplable.
 Some experiences with a python codebase it works great, little experiance with Rust as a codebase and it is useless to me.
     - Flan: +1 totally.
     - On resistance by engineering organizations, and the need for someone with domain expertise to review/validate.
-    - Mathrew: it could work great for transpiling.
+    - Mathrew: it could work great for transpiling, updating, refining.
+A company could become an expert in applying genAI in partnership with those who understand the existing product and code.
+- On Meta's policy changes and fallout
+    - Flan: this sent the Fediverse into a heated reaction, understandably. https://wiki.social.coop/wiki/Federation_with_Threads for some context.

 ## [[2024-12-11]]
 - Attending: [[Matthew Lowry]] [[Peter Kaminski]] [[Chris Aldrich]]